beangusu/Bingcentia/Configurations.md

 - Y: Jump
 - D-Pad Up: Turn on / off Quick Light
 - D-Pad Down: Sneak / Stop Sneaking
-- D-Pad Left: Switch grip between 1-handed and 2-handed (CGO)
+- D-Pad Left: Lock On (toggle)
-- (Yes, you will crouch up and down and turn lights on and off in dialog menus.)
+  >Yes, you will crouch up and down and turn lights on and off in dialog menus.
+Use the sticks instead!
-- (Use the sticks instead!)

 ## Disabling NSFW Features